marshallm94/Learning_Notes/AWS.md

 ## ECS - EC2 Container Service

-ECS allows the user to run Docker-enabled applications packaged as containers across a cluster of EC2 instances, **without requiring the user to manage a complex and administratively heavy cluster management system. **AWS Fargate** manages this system for you.
+ECS allows the user to run Docker-enabled applications packaged as containers across a cluster of EC2 instances, **without requiring the user to manage a complex and administratively heavy cluster management system. **AWS Fargate manages this system for you.

 Docker is software that allows everything an application needs to run to be put into a logical container, and that container can then be run on any operating system.

-Two different ECS Cluster deployement models:
+Two different ECS Cluster deployment models:
 1. Fargate Launch
 	* the user is only required to specify CPU, memory and networking policies (in addition to having your applications packaged in containers)